Engaged Employees

 Your employees dedicate a huge portion of their lives and their energy to your company, so it’s only natural that they seek fulfillment in their work.
 Study after study has shown that a feeling of purpose at work is extremely valuable to employers as a driving force of employee engagement.

-Purpose is not just about the company’s big picture—it’s about personal fulfillment too.
+Purpose is not just about the company’s big picture—it’s about personal fulfillment, too.
 Think about what drove your employees toward your industry and their specific skill set.
 Consider what they hope to gain from their work beyond a salary, and speak to that purpose.
-For instance, a statement like “nice work on that copy you wrote, it generated over $10,000 in sales for our company” can be reframed as “nice work on that copy you wrote, your writing skills are getting sharper every day.”
+For instance, a statement like “nice work on that copy you wrote, it generated over $10,000 in sales for our company” can be reframed as “Nice work, your writing skills sharpen every day.”

 Let Corporate Chaplains of America care for your employees

-A cared for employee is an engaged employee, and one of the best ways to show your employees you care about them is to offer them a listening ear.
+A cared-for employee is an engaged employee; one of the best ways to show your employees you care about them is to offer them a listening ear.
 However, this can make it difficult to maintain a healthy professional distance.
 Partnering with a third party is an excellent way to show you care while remaining professional.

 Corporate Chaplains of America has over 25 years of workplace care experience.
 We provide whole-person care with a team of highly trained and certified chaplains who offer voluntary, confidential, and permission-based care.